 In October 2017, the Company granted to Takeda the right to grant a non-exclusive sublicense to certain patents related to the Company's PolyXen technology that were previously exclusively licensed to Takeda in connection with products related to the treatment of blood and bleeding disorders.
-Royalty payments of approximately \$1.2 million and \$0.4 million were recorded as revenue by the Company during the years ended December 31, 2021 and 2020, respectively, and are based on single digit royalties on net sales of certain covered products.
+Royalty payments of approximately \$1.7 million and \$1.2 million were recorded as revenue by the Company during the years ended December 31, 2022 and 2021, respectively, and are based on single digit royalties on net sales of certain covered products.
 The Company's policy is to recognize royalty payments as revenue when they are reliably measurable, which is upon receipt of reports from Takeda.
 The Company receives these reports in the quarter subsequent to the actual sublicensee sales.
 At the time the revenue was received, there were no remaining performance obligations and all other revenue recognition criteria were met.
-The termination of the exclusive research, development and license agreement had no impact on the Company's non-exclusive sublicense agreement and the royalties being generated.